nteetor/yonder/docs/inputs/checkboxinput.md

   highlighted state.
 When a checkbox or checkbar input has no selected choices the reactive value is `NULL`.
 Switch inputs differ from checkboxes only in appearance.
-inheritParams: buttonInput
 parameters:
+- name: id
+  description: A character string specifying the id of the reactive input.
 - name: choices
   description: |-
-    A character string or vector specifying a label for the checkbox or checkbar.
+    A character string or vector specifying a label or labels for the checkbox or checkbar.
 - name: values
   description: |-
     A character string or vector specifying values for the